khalicki/junit-data-table/README.md

 ## Inspiration

 This library is an effort to bring very powerful [Spock framework Data Tables](https://spockframework.org/spock/docs/2.3/data_driven_testing.html#data-tables) to tests written in Java and Kotlin.
-Spock uses AST modifications so it's not possible to make it looks the same in Java.
+Spock uses AST modifications, so it's not possible to make it looks the same in Java.
 However, it allows to define the same data table in a little more verbose way, but using same language that you use for your implementation (if Groovy is not your language of choice).
 Having the same programming language for tests and implementation makes it easier to work with Test Driven Development.